chenyenru/blogs12341234/docs/Research Project/0119_to_0208 Finding Variables.md

 This is the topic I'm most interested in because the Taichung Trash Incineration Power Plant is actually very close to me.

 ### Introduction
-Taichung has one of the largest thermal power station in the world, where the
+The balance between economy and healthy has long been a controversial issue, where to achieve one often means the loss of another.
+And this question is specifically focused on in Taichung, Taiwan, containing one of the largest thermal power plants in the world.
+The study gathered data from Taichung Government

+#### Resources
+Chen, Tase-Lung.
+“Air Pollution Caused by Coal-Fired Power Plant in Middle Taiwan.” _International Journal of Energy and Power Engineering_, vol. 6, no. 6, 15 Nov.
+2017, p.
+121., https://doi.org/10.11648/j.ijepe.20170606.15.
 # Ending words
 I feel like my topic has slowly turned on finding independent variables to predict air quality index to _finding dependent variables that may be affected by air quality index._ Not sure if this is a good thing but I'm satisfied now.